 Skip to Content

-1-3-1 Zone Defense in Basketball: Information Explained
+1-3-1 Zone Defense in Basketball

-What is the 1-3-1 zone defense in basketball
+What is the 1-3-1 zone defense in basketball?

-The 1-3-1 zone defense is a basketball defensive strategy that seeks to disrupt offensive scoring opportunities by influencing contested jump shots and limiting dribble penetration, while executing solid on-ball defense.
+The 1-3-1 zone defense is a basketball strategy that seeks to disrupt offensive scoring opportunities by influencing contested jump shots and limiting dribble penetration, while executing solid on-ball defense.

-What is an example of the initial formation for the 1-3-1 zone defense
+What is an example of the initial formation for the 1-3-1 zone defense?

-This is an example of the initial formation for the 1-3-1 zone.
 X3 starts at the top above the three-point line.
 X2 and X4 start near the wings.
 X5 starts near the high post and X1 starts near the basket in the lane.

 The responsibilities of X3 are to provide initial defensive pressure and attempt to influence the ball handler towards one side of the floor as a method of disrupting the offense.